 October 2022 - October 2023

-• Narrative: The user is transported to a version of campus that resembles a typical RPG world.
-The map is reimagined, and the buildings get fitting names such as "Tavern" for the campus café, or "Tinkerer's Yard" for the electrical engineers' building.
+Narrative: The user is transported to a version of campus that resembles a typical RPG world, with names such as "Tavern" for the campus café, or "Tinkerer's Yard" for the electrical engineers' building.

-• Gameplay: This gamified productivity app is structured like an RPG, meaning you can create and customize your avatar and complete quests for rewards, such as money and XP.
-Money allows you to unlock new hairstyles and XP will help you level up.
-Additionally, using the player's location and a QR code, the player can check into buildings on campus to gain XP.
-The app also includes information about campus life, events, activities, and local student discounts.
+Gameplay: This gamified productivity app is structured like an RPG.
+The player can create and customise their avatar and complete quests for rewards, such as money and XP, to unlock new looks and level up.
+Additionally, they can check into buildings on campus to gain XP and get information about campus life, events, activities, and local student discounts.

 Bed Bugs